 So, you’re probably asking yourself, “why should I bake with hazelnut flour”.
 Since hazelnut flour is made with nuts, it’s a little bit obvious, but maybe not.
 Nuts are of course way low in carbs and have nutty flavors so they are good to use in baking.
 Some other facts you may not know about hazelnuts.

 1. They promote heart health.
 There contain a lot of vitamins and minerals, they are a good source of fiber and they have a lot of monounsaturated fatty acids.
 Monounsaturated fatty acids help reduce the bad kind of cholesterol and they increase the good kind of cholesterol.

-2. They are a good source of good fats which are the monounsaturated fats.
+2. They are a good source of good fats which are monounsaturated fats.
 So, they are a good source of healthy fat which is a plus if you’re worried about gaining weight.

 3. They have many minerals and vitamins that are powerful antioxidants, which help prevent heart disease and other major diseases.
 They are a good source of vitamin E. Vitamin E helps reduce inflammation and fights again aging.
-One serving can provide almost all the manganese you need for a entire day.
+One serving can provide almost all the manganese you need for an entire day.

 4. They can improve brain and cognitive function.
 Because of the high levels of thiamine, vitamin E, folate, manganese and fatty acid they contain.
-They are an excellent brain food.
+They are excellent brain food.

 You probably know all about Nutella because it seems to be quite popular on the market right now.
 Have you read the ingredients in Nutella?
 The first ingredient is sugar, even before hazelnuts.
 Stay away from that stuff.
 I did find a couple good homemade Nutella recipes if you’re interested: Paleo-Approved ‘Nutella’ and Homemade Paleo Nutella Recipe.